Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

 ORCell™ Remote Monitoring

-Orchard-Rite® wind machines / frost fans can be equipped with ORCell™ (cellular) monitoring technology.
-This allows you to monitor wind machines / frost fans remotely and react quickly without having to physically be in the field.
+Orchard Rite wind machines and frost fans can be equipped with ORCell cellular monitoring technology.
+This allows you to monitor your frost protection machines remotely and react quickly without having to be physically in the field.
 Save time AND reduce labor costs with ORCell!

 AutoStart